-Such situations cannot wait for an ambulance.
-Even if you call emergency services, it would take several minutes before the paramedics arrive, depending on the situation on the road.
+Such situations cannot wait for emergency medical services.
+Even if you call emergency services, it will take several minutes before the paramedics arrive, depending on the situation on the road.

-According to medical experts, a victim of cardiac arrest will start developing brain tissue damage (death) within four minutes of the cardiac arrest.
-The brain damage will be irreversible ten minutes after the cardiac arrest.
+According to medical experts, a cardiac arrest victim will start developing brain tissue damage (death) within four minutes of the cardiac arrest.
+The brain damage will be irreversible ten minutes after cardiac arrest emergency.

-A majority of cardiac arrest victims (over 95%) die before they reach the hospital.
-Some of these lives could be saved if people around these victims at the time of the cardiac arrest had some basic CPR skills.
+Most cardiac emergency victims (over 95%) die before they reach the hospital.
+Some of these lives could have been saved if people around these victims during the cardiac arrest had some basic CPR skills.
 When your child suffers cardiac arrest, the time wasted while waiting for a paramedic means his chances of survival will diminish.

 A trained babysitter can save the situation.
 She can perform first aid to ensure the child is stable before calling for help.
-This way, even if the paramedics were to delay, the child would be out of danger.
-A few minutes after a child’s poisoning, drowning, taking poison, burning, etc. matters a lot for his survival.
+This way, even if the paramedics delayed, the child would be out of danger.
+A few minutes after a child's poisoning, drowning, taking poison, burning, etc., matters a lot for his survival.
 Any delay is like passing a death sentence on your child.

-Even if you hire a trained babysitter, there is certain information you’ll have to provide so she can operate efficiently.
-You want to make sure she has everything she needs to care for the child.
+Even if you hire a trained babysitter, there is certain information you'll have to provide so she can operate efficiently.
+You want to ensure she has everything she needs to care for the child.
 Make sure your babysitter has the following information.

 - Your phone number and that of your spouse